zediious/zediious/README.md

 <hr>

 For a long time, I did not attempt to truly educate myself in Software Development, it felt like something that was simply out of my reach.
-I have been diving deep into learning, and one thing I can tell anyone else who is on the fence, you absolutely CAN DO THIS!
+I have been diving deep into learning, and one thing I can tell anyone who is on the fence is that you absolutely CAN DO THIS!

 I still have a long way until I have reached a level I want, but you do have to start to get somewhere!

 <hr>

 - 👀 I’m interested in ...
-75% stack web developmemt, automation tools/apps, Minecraft mods
+75% stack web development, automation tools/apps, Minecraft mods
 - 🌱 I’m currently learning ...
 Back-End web stack, Python/Django, custom authentication backends, Minecraft mods
 - 💞️ I’m looking to collaborate on ...
 Anything at all!
 If you think I could provide something to your project, definitely let me know 😉